 Body Armour UK Logo

-Knife / Stab Protection Levels
+Stab Vest (Stab Proof Vest) Protection Levels

 Home Office Scientific Development Branch (HOSDB)

 In contrast to the above, knives purchased from specialist shops are quite different - they are made of high grade steel and drop into the “engineered” category.
 They are capable of retaining their shape at maximum human impact energy.
 Such blade types are what body armour systems must resist to qualify for certification.
-The newest test blade in the UK 2003 Police standard is just such a blade - with a pin sharp tip, and absolutely “no give” in its construction.
+The newest test blade in the UK 2007 Police standard is just such a blade - with a pin sharp tip, and virtually “no give” in its construction.

-BODYARMOUR UK - Stab Protection Levels Table
+BODY ARMOUR UK - Stab Protection Levels Table

-UK Knife Protection Levels
+UK Stab HOSDB Protection Levels

-Impact Energy Strike 1
+Impact Energy

-Impact Energy Strike 2
+Impact Energy

 Protection